rizinorg/book/src/basic_commands/print_modes.md

 64
 ```

-The command respects `cfg.bigendian`, so flip it if your target is big-endian:
+The command respects `cfg.bigendian`, so flip it if your target is big-endian.
+The value is interpreted as a 64-bit integer (up to 8 bytes).
+Any leading zero bytes are dropped, so most inputs behave like 4-byte substrings, but every supplied byte participates in the endian swap:

 ```
 [0x00000000]> e cfg.bigendian=true